-Building a happier more inclusive world, one lick at a time
+Creating a happier and healthier planet, one lick at a time

-We are continuing our efforts to roll out energy-efficient freezers that use climate-friendly hydrocarbon refrigerants.
-Globally, Unilever works with governments, NGOs, industry groups and other manufacturers to bring about further change.
-Around the world the impact of the three million freezer cabinets we rely on to reach consumers is a significant contributor to the total greenhouse gas footprint of our ice cream business.
-In 2004, we started pioneering the use of hydrocarbon refrigerants in our freezers.
+We also know that our ice cream freezer cabinets contribute to our greenhouse gas footprint so in 2004, we started pioneering the use of hydrocarbon refrigerants in our freezers.
 Since then, we have been reducing the carbon and energy footprint of our freezers worldwide, engaging customers on our progress and driving a shift in industry.
 To date we have installed over 55,000 greener freezers in Australia and New Zealand, so far switching over 85% of all Streets freezers in the region.

 We also know that reducing dairy intake is a critical way of reducing emissions, so we’re accelerating the availability of dairy free options of Magnum and Weis.

 As part of our Future Foods initiative, we’re ensuring our products are Responsibly Delicious – with a focus on both taste and goodness.
 That’s why we’ve committed to ensure 95% of our packaged ice creams contain less than 22g of sugar, and 250 Kcal per serving, by 2025.
 This is in addition to our commitment to our children’s ice creams, which have been capped at 110 Kcal since 2014.

 We’re also innovating to give Australian’s and New Zealanders portion-controlled options and we recently launched mini-sized Weis bars and our mini Cornetto range.